Jarle-Nilsen/Jarle-Nilsen/README.md

 - 👋 Hi, I’m @Jarle-Nilsen
 - 👀 I’m interested in applying Deep Learning techniques to Time Series analysis and prediction
-- 🌱 I’m currently learning how to utliize git and github together in a Python development scenario with vscode and docker
+- 🌱 I’m currently learning how to utliize git and github in a Python development scenario with vscode and docker
 - 💞️ I’m looking to collaborate on applied ai scenarios
 - 📫 Reach me at jn@askerai.no